UPDATED FEBRUARY 22, 2023

 Did Putin threaten to use nuclear weapons?
 (Updated September 21, 2022)

 Yes.
 In his speech full of baseless claims and false pretexts for invasion, Russian President Vladimir Putin boasted that “today’s Russia remains one of the most powerful nuclear states” with “a certain advantage in several cutting-edge weapons.”
 He said, “In this context, there should be no doubt for anyone that any potential aggressor will face defeat and ominous consequences should it directly attack our country.”

 This threat is extremely provocative and concerning.
 It flies in the face of Russian statements going back to the Cold War and as recently as January 2022 that a “nuclear war cannot be won and must never be fought.”
-Further, it demonstrates the myth that nuclear deterrence is an instrument of peace and stability and instead highlights how nuclear weapon states use their arsenals as a shield to carry out conventional aggression or proxy wars.
+Further, it undermines the P5 statement that nuclear weapons were for “defense and deterrence only” and risks providing incentives to potential proliferators.

 Could Ukraine have prevented the invasion if it had held onto Soviet nuclear weapons?

 No, Ukraine has never actually possessed its own nuclear weapons arsenal.
 Following the breakup of the Soviet Union in 1991, Soviet strategic bombers and associated bombs and tactical nuclear weapons that were still under Moscow’s command and control were left on Ukraine’s territory.
 Ukraine did not have the ability to use the weapons nor the facilities to store and maintain them, but, given enough time, Ukraine likely could have reverse engineered the weapons, although at great expense.